w3c/wai-curricula/content/how-to-use-this-curricula.md

 </tbody>
 </table>

+{% include excol.html type="end" %}

+{% include excol.html type="start" %}

-## Course Indicators
+## Course Characteristics

+{% include excol.html type="middle" %}

-The following is a list of indicators to compare and select courses based on the WAI Curricula.
+The following is a list of characteristics that you can take into account to compare and select courses based on the WAI Curricula.

 ### Students' Outcomes